Kegbird/rust_exercises/README.md

-# rust_exercises
+# Rust exercies

-Rust basic exercises
+These exercises comes from the book "The Rust Programming Language".